hunteke/temoa/docs/source/Documentation.rst

 :math:`{MIN}_{p \in P,t \in T}`

-The MinCapacity parameter is analogous to the :ref:`maximum capacity parameter
+The MinCapacity parameter is analogous to the :ref:`MaxCapacity parameter
 <ParamMaxCapacity>`, except that it specifies the minimum capacity for
 which Temoa must ensure installation.